Politics of Liechtenstein

-Liechtenstein is a principality governed under a constitutional monarchy.
+Liechtenstein is a principality governed under a semi-constitutional monarchy.
 It has a form of mixed constitution in which political power is shared by the monarch and a democratically elected parliament.
 There is a two-party system (though there are two minor parties as well) and a form of representative democracy in which the prime minister and head of government is responsible to parliament.
-However the Prince of Liechtenstein is head of state and exercises considerable political powers.
+However, the Prince of Liechtenstein is head of state and exercises considerable political powers.

 The executive power is exercised by the Cabinet of Liechtenstein (government).
 Legislative power is vested in both the government and the Landtag (Parliament).
 The party system is dominated by the conservative Progressive Citizens' Party and the liberal-conservative Patriotic Union.
-The Judiciary is independent of the executive and the legislature.
+The judiciary is independent of the executive and the legislature.

 The country replaced universal male suffrage with universal suffrage in 1984, following a national referendum.

-On 15 August 2002, in his National Day Address, Prince Hans-Adam II announced that after months of intensive negotiations, a compromise in the debate on constitutional reform had been reached.
-On 13 September, Prime Minister Otmar Hasler confirmed to Parliament that his government was drafting a bill for Parliament based on the compromise reached between the Prince and the Citizens' Forum.
-The draft bill, which would increase the executive powers of the monarch, went before Parliament for a first reading in November.
-Once approved by Parliament, the bill was then presented to voters in a referendum, and approved by 64% of those voting on 16 March 2003.
-In June 2012, people decided overwhelmingly in the referendum that Crown Prince Alois should be allowed to retain his power of veto over decisions made in nationwide ballots.
+Constitution

+The current iteration of the Constitution of Liechtenstein was adopted in March 2003, amending the 1921 constitution.
+The 1921 constitution had established Liechtenstein as a constitutional monarchy headed by the reigning prince of the Princely House of Liechtenstein; a parliamentary system had been established, although the reigning Prince retained substantial political authority.

+In a national referendum in March 2003, nearly two-thirds of the electorate voted in support of Hans-Adam II's proposed constitutional reform.
+The proposals were criticised by many, including the Council of Europe, as it expanded the powers of the monarchy (extending monarch's power of veto law, increasing his executive authority, and allowing him to dismiss the government, or any minister, at will).
+The Prince threatened that if the constitution failed, he would, among other things, convert some princely property for commercial use and move to Austria.
+The princely family and the Prince enjoy tremendous public support inside the nation, and the resolution passed with about 64% in favour.
+A proposal to revoke the Prince's veto powers was rejected by 76% of voters in a 2012 referendum.